How to Sew on Patches Like a Pro: A Step-by-Step Guide

 Step 2: Use a Pressing Cloth

-A pressing cloth is important when using iron-on patches because it protects both the patch and your clothes from direct heat that could damage them.
-Simply put a clean cloth over the patch.
+A pressing cloth is essential when applying iron-on patches, as it protects both the patch and fabric from direct heat that could cause damage.
+Place a clean cloth over the patch.

 Step 3: Apply Heat with an Iron